abishek-p-24901317/RANK-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-## Step 1: Start by importing the NumPy library, which provides built-in functions for matrix operations.
+## Step 1:
+Start by importing the NumPy library, which provides built-in functions for matrix operations.

+## Step 2:
-## Step 2:Define or input the matrix for which the rank is to be calculated.
+Define or input the matrix for which the rank is to be calculated.

+## Step 3:
-## Step 3:Use the function np.linalg.matrix_rank() from NumPy to compute the rank.
+Use the function np.linalg.matrix_rank() from NumPy to compute the rank.

+## Step 4:
-## Step 4:Store the result returned by the function in a variable.
+Store the result returned by the function in a variable.

+## Step 5:
-## Step 5:Display the rank as the output to the user.
+Display the rank as the output to the user.
 ## Program:
 ```
 #Developed by: abishek P